mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="PlaneNode.CornerRadius" .number} *CornerRadius*
 : This determines how rounded the boxes corners will be.
 A value of zero specifies no rounded corners, and a value of half the height or width of the PlaneNode (whichever is greater) makes it fully rounded, with no straight edges.
 Values less than zero will be treated as zero.

+{:id="PlaneNode.EnablePhysics" .boolean} *EnablePhysics*
+: If the property is set to true, physics apply

 {:id="PlaneNode.FillColor" .color} *FillColor*
 : The color of the node.
 If the Texture is set, the color is not shown.